claraj/lmn/README.md

 python manage.py test
 ```

-Or just some of the tests, for example,
+Or just some of the tests, for example, the tests in one package, or the tests in one file, or one test in one file.

 ```
 python manage.py test lmn.tests.test_views